jwilton21/StationerySupplies/README.md

 # Stationery Supplies
-Using ASP.NET Core for website building- making a website which sells stationery supplies.
+Using ASP.Core for website building- making a website which sells stationery supplies.